azurecz/azuretechacademy-hybridit-labs-day1/README.md

 As some labs take long time to deploy, we will start deployment now and watch results later.

 Deploy Azure Disk storage test.
-There are 10 tests to be run so select reasonable test time to finish, select 300 seconds.
+There are 12 tests to be run so select reasonable test time to finish.
+Also note VM extension has script running time limited to 90 minutes so if you need to run tests with long times (such as 60 minutes per test) choose 1 seconds and rerun script manualy (sudo /var/lib/waagent/custom-script/download/0/test.sh 600).
+For our lab select 120 seconds.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazurecz%2Fazuretechacademy-hybridit-labs-day1%2Fmaster%2Fdisk-storage%2Fdeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>